WebAssembly/binaryen/README.md

 ### C/C++ Source ⇒ asm2wasm ⇒ WebAssembly

 When using `emcc` with the `BINARYEN` option, it will use Binaryen to build to WebAssembly.
-See the [emscripten wiki](https://github.com/kripken/emscripten/wiki/WebAssembly) for more details.

- * Build with `EMCC_DEBUG=1` in the env to see Emscripten's debug output as it runs the various tools, and also to save the intermediate files in `/tmp/emscripten_temp`.
-It will save both the `.s` and `.wast` files there (in addition to other files it normally saves).
+This lets you compile C and C++ to WebAssembly, with emscripten using asm.js internally as a build step.
+Since emscripten's asm.js generation is very stable, and asm2wasm is a fairly simple process, this method of compiling C and C++ to WebAssembly is usable already.
+See the [emscripten wiki](https://github.com/kripken/emscripten/wiki/WebAssembly) for more details about how to use it.

 ### C/C++ Source ⇒ WebAssembly LLVM backend ⇒ s2wasm ⇒ WebAssembly